boyney123/react.explore-tech.org/README.md

 # Contributing
 Adding material to the website is super easy!

-For example to add a new component:
+For example to add a new component you would checkout the project and run this command:

 `npm run add:component https://github.com/airbnb/react-dates`.